We aim for a 15:1 student:instructor ratio, and each cohort also has the support of a Program Coordinator who serves as a coach and mentor.

 - excitement about living in a tech- and innovation-rich city to further learning, networking, and personal growth in addition to professional opportunities

 Adjacent accepts students from all class standings (freshman, sophomore, junior, senior).
 The best time will depend on your institution, your academic progression / where you are in terms of meeting graduation requirements, and your readiness for an experience like Adjacent.

-The 16-week semester program offers a full load of four courses (see program offerings for detail) and is right for students who are excited to commit an extended period of time immersed in place-based learning, networking, collaborating, and building.
+The 16-week semester program offers a full load of four courses (see program offerings for detail) and is right for students who are excited to commit an extended period of time immersed in project-based learning, networking, collaborating, and building.

-The 4-week summer program offers one course credit and many of the benefits of the semester program, such as the development of leadership skills, professional networks, and career opportunities.
-The summer program is right for those students who cannot commit to 16 weeks and/or do not have the flexibility to participate during the traditional academic calendar.
+The 4-week program offers one course credit and many of the benefits of the semester program, such as the development of leadership skills, professional networks, and career opportunities.
+The shorter program is right for those students who cannot commit to 16 weeks and/or do not have the flexibility to participate during the traditional academic calendar.